-This course will prepare an individual to take the National Registry of EMT's cognitive and psychomotor exams.
-The primary focus of the Emergency Medical Technician is to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
-This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
-Emergency Medical Technicians function as part of a comprehensive EMS response, under medical oversight.
-Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
-The Emergency Medical Technician is a link from the scene to the emergency health care system.
+The Paramedic is an allied health professional whose primary focus is to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
+This individual possesses the complex knowledge and skills necessary to provide patient care and transportation.
+Paramedics function as part of a comprehensive EMS response, under medical oversight.
+Paramedics perform interventions with the basic and advanced equipment typically found on an ambulance.
+The Paramedic is a link from the scene into the health care system.

 a.
 Measles, Mumps, Rubella (MMR)

 b.
 Tuberculosis skin test (must have been performed within the past 12 months and must stay current throughout the EMT class.

 d.
 Varicella (Chickenpox) - Harrison County Hospital does not accept proof of disease as immunity.
 The student must either have a titer or the vaccination.

 a.
 Indiana EMT or above (must maintain in good standing throughout course)